chancehl/j-archive-crawler/README.md

 # Example data

 Some initial example data has been written to the `./results/results.json` file that is included in this repository.
-This data was generated via `$ cargo run -- --outfile ./example/results.json --episode 6500 --iterations 50`.
+This data was generated via `$ cargo run -- --outfile ./example/results.json`.

 ```
 [